 From the decision to tell just one person about what’s going on, to thinking about trying hormones… From choosing whether to play by society’s “rules” regarding your new gender, to exacting the kind of privacy you want… From existential considerations around passing, to thinking about whether to share your experience… Transitioning is a process of noticing, experiencing, learning, questioning, discovering, planning, feeling, and growing.

 And gender, of course, is likely not the most crucial or stressful part of your life right now.
 There’s always so much more going on!

 Regardless of your reasons for pursuing therapy, it can be helpful to share your experiences with a nonjudgmental professional willing to walk beside you as you figure out who you are and what you want.

 I am familiar with the WPATH’s Standards of Care and am appreciative of the current SOC’s move away from using therapists as “gate-keepers.”
-I have co-authored letters of recommendation for medical gender confirmation, and am able to provide letters and to sign the DMV’s new change of gender designation form.
+I have co-authored several letters of recommendation for medical gender confirmation, and am familiar with that process.
 I also know that many people aren’t seeking physical changes as a part of their journey.
 I am open to your unique expression of self and gender, and I welcome all aspects of your experience.
 Hello!